lvanrooijen/lease-a-car-api/README.md

 ## Structure & Design

-### I divide my project into separate folders for each entity.
-Each entity folder contains the following:

-1. **Entity**
+### *This project has the following structure:*

+#### *An entity folder which contains:*

-   - Represents the entity/model (Car, Customer)
+-  `Entity` : Represents the entity/model (Car, Customer)

-2. **Controller**
-   - Controller class for handling HTTP requests
+-  `Controller` : Controller class for handling HTTP requests

-3. **Service**
-   - A Service class that handles the business logic related to the entity
+-  `Service` : A Service class that handles the business logic related to the entity

-4. **Repository**
-   - Handles querying the database
+-  `Repository` : Handles querying the database

-5. **DTO Folder**
-   - Folder containing DTOs I often use:
+-  `DTO Folder` : Folder containing DTOs I often use:
-     - [ ] `Get[name of entity]`: What is returned to the controller.
+   * `Get[name of entity]`: What is returned to the controller.
 Contains a factory method `to()` to convert the entity to this DTO.
-     - [ ] `Post[name of entity]`: Used as a request body when posting a new entity.
+   *  `Post[name of entity]`: Used as a request body when posting a new entity.
 Occasionally contains a factory method `from()` to convert the DTO to an entity.
-     - [ ] `Patch[name of entity]`: Used as a request body for patching an entity.
+   *  `Patch[name of entity]`: Used as a request body for patching an entity.

-### An exception folder which contains custom exceptions and a global exception handler
+#### *An exception folder containing custom exceptions and a global exception handler*

-### A security folder for Security Configuration (in this case basic authentication is used)
+#### *A security folder for Security Configuration*

-### A utility folder
+#### *A utility folder containing the following folders:*
-- [ ] annotations contains custom annotations for validation.
+- `annotations` : Contains custom annotations for validation, primarily used for validating values in request bodies through DTOs.
-- [ ] constants contains classes that hold constant values.
+- `constants` : contains classes that hold constant values.
 (Endpoints, ExceptionMessages)